V915 Scorpii

-V915 Scorpii (HR 6392, HD 155603) is an orange hypergiant variable star in the constellation Scorpius.
+V915 Scorpii (HR 6392, HD 155603) is a hypergiant and semiregular variable star, located 1718 pc away in the constellation Scorpius.
+Its apparent magnitude varies between 6.22 and 6.64, being heavily diminished by 2.93 magnitudes due to interstellar extinction.
+When it is at its brightest, it is very faintly visible to the naked eye under excellent observing conditions.

 Surroundings

 V915 Scorpii is surrounded by the sparse OB association Moffat 2.
 It is also surrounded by an envelope of dust and gas, producing a significant infrared excess.

-V915 Sco has been classified as a triple star.
-15" away is the Wolf-Rayet star WR 85, one of the most luminous stars known, but still visually four magnitudes fainter than V915 Sco.
+V915 Scorpii has been classified as a triple star.
+15" away is the Wolf-Rayet star WR 85, one of the most luminous stars known, but still visually four magnitudes fainter than V915 Scorpii.
 Component C is a 10th magnitude K class star 17" away.
 There is also a 14th magnitude star 22" away.
-Photometry and space motions suggest that only V915 Sco and WR 85 lie at the same distance, while the other two stars are foreground objects.
+Photometry and space motions suggest that only V915 Scorpii and WR 85 lie at the same distance, while the other two stars are foreground objects.
 Assumptions about the brightness of each star suggest a distance of 2,600 pc, and a projected separation of 0.2 pc.